sevidmusic/Rig/README.md

 - localhost.8080.json

-  Note: The string `NEW_MODULE_NAME` in the example `json` will be replaced by the new module's actual name.
+  Note: The string `NEW_MODULE_NAME` in the example `json` will be replaced by the new Module's actual name.

 ```json
 [